A guide which steps you through the process of finding the English meaning of an Aboriginal word.

 If you cannot find a word, it may be that it is not in a dictionary.
-Also keep in mind that some Aboriginal languages have been passed on orally, rather than written down, so pronunciation and spelling may vary.
-To complicate things even further, an Aboriginal word may have different meanings across different dialects (Reed, 1977).
+Also keep in mind that some Indigenous languages have been passed on orally, rather than written down, so pronunciation and spelling may vary.
+To complicate things even further, an Indigenous word may have different meanings across different dialects (Reed, 1977).

 For words that can not be found, it might be helpful to approach the source of the word.
 For example, if the word is used as a street name or building name, then check with the body responsible for naming it.